Bee colonies worldwide began collapsing in 2003-2004 for no apparent reason. Since then scientists have discovered that cellphone EMF panics bees.

 Because cell phones work by sending signals that produce electromagnetic radiation, this researcher thought the bees might be affected by these waves.
 Bees make sounds as they fly around as a way of communicating with each other.
 In a landmark research study Daniel Favre proved that bees are agitated to the point of leaving the hive if subjected to EMF for too long.
 He recorded 80 different recordings of these normal sounds from 5 healthy hives.
 Beehives that served as controls continued to produce normal sounds.

 How Does This Affect You?
-Is there Danger to Humans as Well?
+Are Humans in Danger?

 Whenever animals and insects are dying off, there’s cause for concern for humankind as well.
 They are much smaller, so often react more quickly than we do to frequencies and toxins in the environment.
 Although it may take our bodies another decade or two to really begin to breakdown, we should take caution and use our cell phones wisely.